-It is important to look beyond accommodations to gain a broader appreciation for the assets that DAS bring to the world language classroom.
-The social model of disability can lead educators to establish an environment in which all students can fully participate.
-It emphasizes the principles of Universal Design for Learning: While accommodations may help a single student in isolation, structural changes can increase accessibility for all and make learning more inclusive.
+As previously discussed, it is important to look beyond accommodations and establish a classroom environment in which all students can fully participate.
+The social model of disability emphasizes the principles of Universal Design for Learning: While accommodations may help a single student in isolation, structural changes can increase accessibility for all and make learning more inclusive.